Best 4K TV for PS4 Pro Android Central 2020

 The perfect balance

-While not the cheapest HDR 4K solution, the B8 is the perfect blend of return on investment.
+While not the cheapest HDR 4K solution, the LG CX OLED is the perfect blend of return on investment.

-TCL may not be as well known as LG, but it's one of the fastest-growing TV companies in the U.S., known for its affordable 4K smart TVs like the R625.
-The R625 comes with some advanced features for a TV that's so cheap.
-Dolby Vision is an HDR technology normally used by much more expensive TVs to increase the effect of HDR, making it clearer and brighter.
+TCL may not be as well known as LG, but it's one of the fastest-growing TV companies in the U.S., known for its affordable 4K smart TVs like the R635.
+The R635 comes with some advanced features for a TV that's so cheap.
+For example, it supports Dolby Vision, which is an HDR technology normally used by more expensive TVs to increase the effect of HDR, making it clearer and brighter.

-Unlike the LG OLED, the TCL uses LED and local dimming to achieve its blacks.
+Unlike the LG OLED, the TCL uses QLED and local dimming to achieve its blacks.
 Local dimming allows the TV to reduce the backlight behind certain areas of the LED to enhance the blacks on screen.
-While not as good as the LG, the TCL does a good job of giving us dark darks, instead of washed-out grays.
+While not as good as the LG in our top pick, the TCL does a good job of giving us dark darks instead of washed-out grays.
+And what makes this one of the best TVs for PS5 is the Variable Refresh Rate (VRR), along with the support for gaming at 120Hz.

 - Roku TV built-in